thearn/stl_tools/README.md

 Automatic tests can be performed by running `stl_tools/test/test_stl.py`.

+If a path to a C compiler is found by setuptools, a C-extension will be built to handle most of the computational heavy lifting needed by the library at runtime.
+The library can default to using plain python code as well, though this is much slower.

 ## Quickstart Examples:

 Run the file `examples.py` to produce a few sample STL files from images included in `examples/example_data`.